Analyze manually OMERO data using the OMERO plugin for Fiji/ImageJ¶

 Move to another channel, using the c slider.

 Draw other shapes if desired.
-Add drawing a shape.
-Click Add [t] to add it to the Manager.
+Click Add [t] to add them to the ROI Manager.

 When done with the drawing, click the button Measure in the ROI Manager.